 Problem 5.2 - A heat pump is used to meet the heating requirements of a house and maintain it at 20°C. On a day when the outdoor air temperature drops to -10°C it is estimated that the house looses heat at the rate of 10 kW.
 Under these conditions the actual Coefficient of Performance (COPHP) of the heat pump is 2.5.

-an experiment conducted in senior lab at 25°C, a student measured
+experiment conducted in senior lab at 25°C, a student measured that

-that a Stirling cycle refrigerator that draws 250W of power has
+a Stirling cycle refrigerator that draws 250W of power has removed

-removed 1000kJ of heat from the refrigerated space maintained
+1000kJ of heat from the refrigerated space maintained at -30°C. The

-at -30°C. The running time of the refrigerator during the
+running time of the refrigerator during the experiment was 20min.

 On to Chapter 6: Entropy - A New Property